ossf/malicious-packages/README.md

 year.

-While some protection can be found through various security solutions, there is no comprehensive database of malicious packages published to open source package registries.
+While some protection can be found through various security solutions, there is no comprehensive database of malicious packages published to open source package repositories.

 ### Objective

-The aim of this project and repository is to be a comprehensive, high quality, open source database of reports of malicious packages and source repositories published to open source registries.
+The aim of this project and repository is to be a comprehensive, high quality, open source database of reports of malicious packages published on open source package repositories.

 These public reports help protect the open source community, and provide a data source for the security community to improve their ability to find and detect